 The compound semiconductor cluster is developing in South Wales, with the expected creation of over 5,000 jobs.
 With established excellence in compound semiconductor disciplines, we will provide PhD training that is industrially relevant and intellectually challenging.
 We aim to benefit the whole supply chain, from the manufacturing of materials and devices, to the systems and applications that use them.

-Applications are now open – places available for 2019 and 2020
+Applications are now open – places available for 2020

 To discuss the programme in more detail please contact Professor Tao Wang,

 We aim to recruit a minimum of 64 students over five years onto our innovative 1+3 programme.
 Students will spend their first year in Cardiff on a Compound Semiconductor MSc, before taking a 3-year PhD project in one of the partner institutions.
 You get two degrees from our program – an MSc and a PhD – and both are fully funded and include a stipend.

 The first year – an MSc in Cardiff